-Benchmark MSCI AC World Net Return Index, a measure of performance of developed and emerging market companies that does not take into account ESG factors and is not aligned with the sustainable objective of the sub-fund.
-For portfolio reference and performance comparison.
+Benchmark MSCI AC World Net Return Index, a measure of performance of developed and emerging market companies that does not take into account ESG factors and is not aligned with the sustainable objective of the subfund.
+For performance comparison.

 Investment policy The sub-fund invests mainly in equities of companies from anywhere in the world, including emerging markets.